Truffledogging (verb)

 Dog Edition: When your

-dog goes full chaotic archaeologist, tearing through blankets, pillows, and pile of laundry, launching objects into orbit, all in pursuit of crumbs, forgotten toys, or literally nothing.
+dog goes full chaotic archaeologist, tearing through blankets, pillows, and laundry, launching objects into orbit, all in pursuit of crumbs, forgotten toys, or literally nothing.
 Bonus points if they leave a scene of pure devastation.

 Origins: Combines “truffle hunting” (thanks, pigs) with “dogging” (thanks,